jdodgen/MQTT-home/linux/basicNVR/README.md

+# basicNVR a symplified low overhead recorder
+## A wrapper around  [motion](https://motion-project.github.io/index.html) which does the heavy lifting
 This is raw code from a working system.
-I placed the code here to open source under MIT licence.
+I placed the code here to move it under MIT licence.
 Also a github is a better place for source_verson control.

 Planned changes: